Female customer service representative wearing headset in modern call center office.

 The scene highlights the importance of both tone and honesty when talking on the phone.
 While much of Harry and Sally’s relationship is built up in person, their phone conversation takes it to the next level.
 For all the benefits a face to face chat can have, phone calls can be just as important for building relationships.
 We would all do well to remember that when we’re answering a call.

-At MAP Communications, we’ve studied the art of the phone call and consider ourselves experts.
+At Map Communications, we’ve studied the art of the phone call and consider ourselves experts.
 Harness our expertise for your company and ensure every conversation with a client or customer is handled politely, efficiently and with the kind of care necessary to build a long-lasting relationship.

 Here are some related articles you might be interested in: